fortrabbit/help/docs/local-development.md

 ## Problem

 fortrabbit [Apps](app) are made for production (live) or staging (review).
 They are not well suited for online-only development.
 The deployment is fast but still takes too long when developing rapid changing aspects of your App.
-Also, it is never a good idea to have your live application display errors and debugging informations.
+Also, it is never a good idea to have your live application display errors and debugging information.

 ## Solution